Skip to content

 Altcoins tend to follow the price action of Bitcoin to a certain extent.
 Bullish Bitcoin price movements are usually followed by price increases in most altcoins.
 Alt season is a period of time, usually following a spike in BTC price, when altcoins outperform Bitcoin.

-Top performing altcoins of 2021
+Top performing altcoins of 202

-Here are some of top performing altcoins of 2021:
+Here are some of top performing altcoins of 2024:

 What to look for when buying altcoins

 There are a number of things you can do to identify the best altcoins to invest in.
-The key to finding the best altcoins on is to conduct thorough research which can include looking at a coin’s market cap, use cases, team, road map and more.
+The key to finding the best altcoins on is to conduct thorough research which can include looking at a coin’s market cap, use cases, team, roadmap and more.

 Market cap

-Market cap (market capitalisation) indicates the stability and growth potential of a cryptocurrency.
+Market cap (market capitalization) indicates the stability and growth potential of a cryptocurrency.
 Work it out this way: the current price of a coin is multiplied by the total number of coins in circulation.
 The rule of thumb is that the higher the market cap (compared to other coins), the safer the investment.
 Market cap is a better long-term indicator of the worth of a cryptocurrency than its market price.

 Market cap = coin price * number of coins in circulation

 If you want to build a diversified portfolio of altcoins then you can invest in a range of different market caps, rather than making decisions based purely on price.
 You may want to consider holding a high market cap coin/crypto, a medium-high cap, and a moderate cap.
-While you can earn huge gains from low cap coins (generally below $20 million market cap), these coins are high risk, and you could end up losing your entire investment.
+While you can earn huge gains from low cap coins (generally below US $20 million market cap), these coins are high risk and you could end up losing your entire investment.

-An altcoin’s ‘white paper’ gives you a comprehensive explanation of the project.
+An altcoin’s ‘whitepaper’ gives you a comprehensive explanation of the project.
 They can be quite technical for the average investor, but they will give you an idea of what the project sets out to do.

 • Utility – What is the purpose of this cryptocurrency?
 Does it solve a real problem or greatly improve on an existing technology?

-• Future prospects – plans and roadmap: where is the project going?
+• Future prospects – Plans and roadmap: where is the project going?

-• Underlying technology – how does it work?
+• Underlying technology – How does it work?

 You can find the whitepaper of almost every available cryptocurrency here